SaaS

-Access to the Slack API requires an Access Token.
-We recommend using a bot token.
+Access to the Slack API requires an access token.
+We recommend using a user token.

-1. As a workspace administrator, create an app: Select the Create an App button and then select From Scratch.
+1. As a workspace administrator, create an app: Select Create an App and then select From Scratch.

 2. Specify an app name (we recommend Mondoo) and select the appropriate workspace.